Bradley Dale Peveto

 Bradley Dale Peveto (born December 28, 1962) is an American football coach.
-He is defensive coordinator at the University of Texas at El Paso (UTEP), a position he has held since 2021.
-Peveto served as the head football coach at Northwestern State University in Natchitoches, Louisiana from 2009 to 2021, compiling a record of 14–30.
+He is a co-defensive coordinator and the linebackers coach at Texas State University and was previously the defensive coordinator at the University of Texas at El Paso (UTEP) from 2021 through 2023.
+Peveto served as the head football coach at Northwestern State University in Natchitoches, Louisiana from 2009 to 2012, compiling a record of 14–30.

 Early life and playing career

-Pevetogrew up in the small town of Orangefield, Texas and attended Southern Methodist University (SMU), where he played defensive back from 1982 to 1986.
+Peveto grew up in the small town of Orangefield, Texas where he ran track and played football.
+He attended Southern Methodist University (SMU), where he played defensive back from 1982 to 1986.

 Coaching career

 Early coaching career

 Peveto started his coaching career as the secondary coach at Trinity Valley Community College in 1987.
 From Trinity Valley, Peveto served as an assistant coach at Stephen F. Austin, Southern Miss, Arkansas, Northwestern State, Houston, Middle Tennessee before being hired at LSU in 2005.
 As part of the LSU staff, he coached the special teams and linebackers from 2005 through 2007, including the 2007 national championship team.
 In 2008, he was promoted to co-defensive coordinator of the Tigers, and served for one year before taking the head coaching position at Northwestern State.